AugmentedWeb/UserGUI/documentation.md

 ### How do I get it?

 Using the [BeautifyTools' Form Builder](https://beautifytools.com/html-form-builder.php), hover over your form element, and click on the pencil to edit the element.
-T menu that slides down has the name variable.
+The menu that slides down has the name variable.
 That's what you're going to use when the function asks for a `name` parameter!

 ![Image of the name parameter](media/name_parameter_location.png)